sunflowers in new jersey

 Sandy Hook

-There is also a lighthouse and a historical fort that offer tours during the summer.
+In addition to beaches and biking, there is also a lighthouse and a historical fort that offer tours during the summer.
 As far as beaches, it’s also home to New Jersey’s nude beach: Gunnison Beach.
 If you like fishing, there is a spot for it too.
 My favorite is North Beach, which is the Northernmost spot.
 It’s quite a walk from the nearest lot but also the least crowded.
 On a clear day, you can even catch NYC views from the shoreline.

 Asbury Park